zhangjiewen/SwiftSQL/README.md

 """)
 ```

+> Once you compiled the statement, use `statement.info` to get additional information about it.

 2. Bind values to parameters using one of the `bind()` methods.
 The provided values must be one of the data types supported by SQLite (see `SQLDataType` for more info)

 ```swift